 Queen Himiko, also known as Pimiko or Pimiku (183? - 248 CE), was a 3rd-century CE ruler of the territory in ancient Japan known as Hsieh-ma-t'ai or Yamatai, later to be known as Yamato.
 Considered by the Chinese as the ruler of all of Japan or Wa, given her state's power, she exchanged diplomatic embassies with the ruling Wei dynasty.
 A semi-legendary figure, Himiko is curiously absent from Japanese historical records but does appear briefly in Chinese histories.
-The queen was noted for being a shamaness, unmarried, and living in a fortress where she was served by 1,000 women.
+Himiko was noted for being a shaman queen, unmarried, and living in a fortress where she was served by 1,000 women.

 In the sixth month of the third year of Ching-ch'u [238 CE] in the reign of Emperor Ming Ti, the queen of the Wa sent the grandee Nashonmi and other; they visited the prefecture and asked permission to proceed to the emperor's court and present tribute.
 The governor, Teng Hsia, dispatched an official who escorted them to the capital.
 (Keene, 72)

 Following this embassy, the Chinese gave Himiko the honour of the title 'Queen of Wa, Friendly to Wei' and a gold seal.
 Other gifts given to the queen in return for her tribute of fine cloth and slaves to the region's great power included beads, 100 bronze mirrors, and swords, some items of which may have become part of the Japanese imperial regalia.
 Himiko sent two more embassies to China in 243 and 247 CE.
 For all these good relations there would not be any more contact between the two states until the Sui Dynasty of the 7th century CE.